UCI-GDIM32-W25/hw1-OhHowdyJack/README.md

 ## Write your Devlog here:
   My plan was not very different from Prof. Reid's answer key.
-A bulk of my plan's actions and logic were similar, with a few minor details missing.
+A bulk of my plan's actions and logic were similar, with a few details missing.
 I had all of the player input on my plan but what I initially failed to include was the look of the sprites, I later added in that the player sprite is represented by a bunny, and the prefab is represented by a pixelated plant seed.
+I also had forgotten to mention how UI text is its own object in question 3, but I did mention its functionality.

   In my breakdown, I note that the player has to have 2 different actions: Movement Action and Planting Action.
 Before anything, I wanted to get my player moving and the prefab action completed (as it was fresh in my mind).
 Within the game's code, I decided to use a [SerializeField] private 2D rigid body called _rigidBody2D.
 I also wanted to declare a [SerializeField] private gameobject called _plantPrefab, which is where I will input my Plant prefab.
 Once I had movement set up, I began to create what on my plan was called 'Planting Action.'
-I used the instantiate function to spawn the _plantPrefab gameobject at the same position as the player.
+I used the instantiate function to spawn the _plantPrefab gameobject at the same position as the Player gameobject once the player has pushed Space (or in other words, KeyCode.Space).

+  Once the player Object was completely set up, I began work on the UI.
+I created a Canvas with 4 UI Text objects: Seeds Planted (Text), Seeds Planted [Number], Seeds Remaining (Text), and Seeds Remaining [Number].
+UI with the [Number] at the end is the text that updates when the planting action takes place.
+UI with (Text) are the objects that will not update at all and are referenced on the breakdown as "Seeds Planted UI" and "Seeds Remaining UI."

 ## Open-Source Assets